 The firewall includes a predefined SSL Decryption Opt-out Page that you can enable.
 You can optionally customize the page with your own text and/or images.
-However, the best practice is not to allow users to opt out of decryption if you don’t have to.
+However, the best practice is to not allow users to opt out of decryption.

 Custom response pages larger than the maximum supported size are not decrypted or displayed to users.
-In PAN-OS 8.0.11 and earlier releases, custom response pages on a decrypted site cannot exceed 8,191 bytes; the maximum size is increased to 17,999 bytes in PAN-OS 8.0.12 and later PAN-OS 8.0 releases.
+In PAN-OS 8.1.2 and earlier PAN-OS 8.1 releases, custom response pages on a decrypted site cannot exceed 8,191 bytes; the maximum size is increased to 17,999 bytes in PAN-OS 8.1.3 and later releases.

 - (Optional) Customize the SSL Decryption